1. I can’t see the special characters on the buttons!

 3. The keyboard shortcuts and buttons don’t seem to work properly.

 Are you using one of the supported browser versions?
-TypeIt supports the following browsers: Google Chrome, Mozilla Firefox, Safari, as well as Internet Explorer (10, 11) and Microsoft Edge (except for some issues).
+TypeIt supports the following browsers: Google Chrome, Mozilla Firefox, Safari and Microsoft Edge (except for some issues).
 Safari for iOS is supported, but subject to OS limitations like poor support for hardware keyboards.

 If you’re using a supported browser version, please report any bugs to me at the e-mail address shown on the About page.